RandomsongV2/Deltafell/README.md

  • equipping weapons changes their battle texture
  • ralsei mannequins: now its 2 of them "you could show mercy to us", "or turn all of us to dust"
  • seam and jevil are swapped
+ • more dialogues at ch3 names (for example "???")